Art of Baikonur

 A monument depicting young Yuri Gagarin faces the new moon at Site 2 in Baikonur Cosmodrome, just meters from the site, where the first space traveler of the planet Earth spent his last night before a historic mission.
-Unveiled in November 1983, the monument was created by private O. Pesotskiy, who served in Baikonur.

 During my army service in the 1980s, at a remote site in northern Russia, I was sometimes asked to draw a propaganda poster, a leaflet or a sign for our barracks.
-Even though, my army-commissioned art was mostly limited to crude copying of the portraits of Vladimir Lenin or primitive exercises in typography, I found my "artistic experiments" as a great relief from exhaustion of daily conscript service.
+Even though, my army-commissioned art was mostly limited to crude copying of the portraits of Vladimir Lenin or primitive exercises in typography, I found my "artistic experiments" as a great relief from exhaustion of daily service.
 I remembered this experience years later on one trip to Baikonur, when I saw a soldier painting a picture of a rocket on a large block of concrete, which marked the entrance into the launch facility.

-Monuments of Baikonur:
+Known monuments of Baikonur:

 A "must" for every Soviet city -- a statue of Vladimir Lenin -- by the architect N. Asatur and sculptor Posyadko was opened in 1970 at the central square of Baikonur.